 When all the necessary forms are filed, they will be stamped and copied.
 A copy of each relevant document must be delivered to the other spouse as soon as possible.

 After the divorce case begins, each spouse will have to provide information regarding the state of their finances.
 There are many documents that may need to be filed including:

 - Declaration Regarding Service of Declaration of Disclosure

 With the above documents, each spouse discloses the full extent of their financial standings such as employment, assets, liabilities, and monthly expenses.
 Some individuals may be required to attach tax returns and pay stubs, depending on their financial situation.
 It is important for each spouse to give accurate and complete information regarding their financial standing as it is taken into account when deciding alimony, child support, and the separation of assets.
-This part of the divorce can get tricky so it’s always best to run down the items with your California family law attorney for help.
+This part of the divorce can get tricky so it’s always best to run down the items with your Santa Barbara divorce attorney for help.

 Determining Property (and debt) Ownership

 California has community property laws which determines that the assets and debts spouses acquire during a marriage are equally owned by both spouses and thus must be equally divided in a divorce.
 Sometimes it is much more complicated than that and may require months of discussions with lawyers to determine who should get what (including the debt).

 Property or debt one spouse acquires before the marriage or during the marriage as a gift or inheritance is the sole property of that spouse.
 Anything that arises from the sale or exchange of this separate property or any increase in value of this property belongs to the spouse that can prove separate ownership.